asweigart/inventwithpython3rded/README.md

 3. Save the .py files of the programs with UTF-8 encoding.
 (This is the default encoding the Python 3 expects source files to be in.)

 4. Make notes of any cultural differences that would require more than just a straight translation to the translations/README.txt file.

+5. All of the files for a translation go into the translations/<language code> folder.
+This includes the text files, figure image files, and source code .py files.